What ADHD Awareness Month Means to Us

 Sustaining attention on low stimulation tasks

-In traditional workplace structures, these challenges are interpreted as performance issues.
-Deadlines are missed.
-Meetings are forgotten.
-Burnout builds quietly.
+In traditional workplace structures, managers often interpret these challenges as performance issues.
+As a result, deadlines are missed, meetings are forgotten, and burnout builds quietly.

 Without support, capable people begin to doubt themselves.